RobynDoyle/RobynDoyle/README.md

 ## Hi there 👋

+My name is Robyn and I like learning about all things computers. 🔭 Current languages that Im finding fun are C++ and Python.
+Some of the more fun things I've done lately was webscraping data from website with multiple pages use the Beautiful soup python library. 🌱 Other things that I enjoy are cycling, learning new stuff and hanging out with my amazing Gf ❤️

 <!--
 **RobynDoyle/RobynDoyle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.